-8.14.
 The management system should include tools and processes for reporting and resolving safety concerns.
-These should not be only major concerns but also minor concerns, as they might become major later.
+These should not be only major concerns but also minor concerns, precursors or adverse trends as they might become major later.
 Individuals should be encouraged to report concerns in a timely manner.
 Managers at all levels should implement and clearly explain the measures that support an individual's rights and responsibilities to raise safety concerns to increase openness and decrease fear of raising concerns, thereby building a trusting and continually learning organization.

-8.15.
+8.12.
 Managers at all levels should ensure that safety concerns are resolved as appropriate.
 The effectiveness of corrective actions should be assessed, and lessons should be shared and used to strengthen safety performance.

-8.16.
+8.13.
 The organization should develop its capacity to learn not only from failures but also from success (see also para.
-6.6 of GSR Part 2 [2]).
+6.8 of GSR Part 2 [2]).
 The organization should employ a variety of approaches to stimulate learning and improve safety and the overall performance of the organization.

-8.17.
+8.14.
 Paragraph 5.2(e) of GSR Part 2 [2] states that "Senior managers and all other managers shall advocate and support...[m]easures to encourage a questioning and learning attitude at all levels in the organization and to discourage complacency with regard to safety".

-8.18.
 The organization should seek and make use of operating experience from within the organization and from other organizations.
 External operating experience should be considered and, if relevant, adapted to the specifics of the facility or activity.

-8.19.
+8.15.
 Managers at all levels should always be aware of the possibility of failures, unforeseen problems and unlikely events, even when past outcomes were successful.
 Managers should be aware that success can breed complacency, which should be avoided on both an individual and organizational level.

-8.20.
+8.16.
 Managers should establish means for communicating about concerns or issues in relation to the interface of safety culture with security culture.
 Opportunities for complementary support should be identified.
 Cooperation and teamwork to ensure that the needs of both safety and security are met should be supported and encouraged.

-8.21.
-In application of a graded approach to a less complex facility or activity with a low radiation risk, expectations concerning safety culture may be communicated informally; safety conscious decisions and actions can be credited as fostering of strong safety culture; and an undocumented process for reporting and resolution of safety concerns may be acceptable if they are applied consistently.
+8.17.
+In application of a graded approach to a less complex facility or activity with a low radiation risk, expectations concerning safety culture may be communicated informally; safety conscious decisions and actions can be credited as fostering of strong safety culture.